 Cleaning your laser printer is a simple way to extend its shelf life and improve its performance level.
-Laser printers contain a lot of complex moving parts, most notably the toner cartridge, that need to be well-maintained over time to continue to perform their role in the laser printing process.

 All supplies can be found at any local hardware store or Home Depot.